 - ¼ cup heavy cream, room temperature

-- Preheat the oven to 350°F (175℃).
-Then, grease two 9-inch cake pans.
-Cut the parchment paper and grease them before adding them to the cake pans.
+- Preheat the oven to 350°F (176°C).
+Grease two 9-inch cake pans.
+Cut parchment paper to fit and grease them before adding them to the cake pans.

-- Whisk cake flour, baking powder, baking soda, and salt in a mixing bowl.
-Set it aside.
+- Whisk cake flour, baking powder, baking soda, and sea salt in a large mixing bowl and set it aside.

-- Add 1 cup of the dry ingredients and ⅓ cup of the buttermilk to the wet ingredients and stir until combined.
-Add another cup of the dry mixture and ⅓ cup of buttermilk; repeat until the ingredients are gone.
-Then, use a rubber spatula to break up any lumps at the bottom of the bowl and mix for another minute.
+- Add one cup of dry ingredients and ⅓ cup of buttermilk to the wet mixture, and stir to combine.
+Continue adding one cup of the dry mixture and ⅓ cup buttermilk to the bowl, mixing after each addition, with the remaining ingredients.

-- Use the hand mixer to whisk the egg whites and cream of tartar in a mixing bowl on high until peaks form.
-Then, fold the mixture into the cake batter using a spatula-careful not to over-mix.
-Divide the batter between the two cake pans.
+- Use a hand mixer to whisk the egg whites and cream of tartar in a separate mixing bowl on high speed until stiff peaks form.
+Fold the mixture into the cake batter using a silicone spatula, careful not to over-mix.

-- Remove from the oven and set the cake pans on a wire rack until they cool completely.
+- Remove the cakes from the oven and place them on a wire rack until they are completely cooled.

-- Add ¾ cup Biscoff Cookie Butter to a microwave-safe dish and heat until it's melted.
-Pour the mixture evenly over the top of the cake and finish with the remaining cookie crumbles.
-Refrigerate the cake for 1 hour to help it hold its shape.
+- Add ¾ cup of Biscoff cookie butter to a microwave-safe bowl and heat until melted.
+Pour it evenly over the top of the cake, then sprinkle the remaining cookie crumbles on top.
+Refrigerate for 1 hour to let the cake set and hold its shape.

 - Spoon and level the flour into the measuring cups for baking accuracy.